Bukit Kepong (state constituency)

 Bukit Kepong is a state constituency in Johor, Malaysia, that is represented in the Johor State Legislative Assembly.

 The state constituency was first contested in 2018 and is mandated to return a single Assemblyman to the Johor State Legislative Assembly under the first-past-the-post voting system.

+Demographics

+As of 2020, Bukit Kepong has a population of 34,670 people.

 History

 Polling districts

-According to the federal gazette issued on 30 March 2018, the Bukit Kepong constituency is divided into 27 polling districts.
+According to the federal gazette issued on 2 July 2026, the Bukit Kepong constituency has a total of 27 polling districts.